mlflow/mlflow/docs/source/llms/deployments/index.rst

 REST API
 ~~~~~~~~
-The REST API allows you to send HTTP requests directly to the MLflow AI Gateway server.
-This is useful if you're not using Python or if you prefer to interact with the Gateway using HTTP directly.
+The REST API allows you to send HTTP requests directly to the MLflow Deployments Server.
+This is useful if you're not using Python or if you prefer to interact with a deployments server using HTTP directly.

-Here are some examples for how you might use curl to interact with the Gateway:
+Here are some examples for how you might use curl to interact with the MLflow Deployments Server:

 1. Get information about a particular endpoint: ``GET /api/2.0/endpoints/{name}``